navyaakabra/MovieReccs/README.md

 # MovieReccs
-`Download Movies.csv, FilmDetails.csv, MoreInfo.csv
-\nSet path accordingly in the code`
+`Download Movies.csv, FilmDetails.csv, MoreInfo.csv and Set path accordingly in the code`